indimail/indimail-virtualdomains/.github/README-indimail.md

 # svc -r /service/qmail-smtpd.25
 ```

-Clients whose IP match an entry in badip will be greeted as below
+A client whose IP match an entry in <u>/etc/indimail/control/badip</u> will be greeted as below

 ```
 421 indimail.org sorry, your IP (::ffff:88.191.35.203) is temporarily denied (#4.7.1)